tcompa/GutzwillerDynamics/README.md

 # Time_dependent_Gutzwiller
-Time evolution of a Gutzwiller state for the Bose-Hubbard model
+Complex-coefficient Gutzwiller state for the Bose-Hubbard model on an extended lattice, suitable for both imaginary-time and real-time evolution.

+**WARNING:** This code is still in progress, use it at your own risk!